 There are several distinct advantages to no doc business loans, including:

-Alternative lenders are mostly operating online—meaning their applications are online as well.
+With alternative lenders, who offer these types of loans, you’ll find that most of them are operating online—meaning their applications are online as well.

 By using technology to process your loan application and algorithms to underwrite the loan itself, these lenders don’t need to see as many documents from the borrower.